-There are two basic models, the RCA2600 which has Pitch Sync and the RCA2600-G (G for general use) which does not have Pitch Sync.
+There are two basic models, the RCA2600-P (P for Pitot-Static) which has Pitch Sync and the RCA2600-P-G which does not have Pitch Sync.
 The Pitch Sync feature allows the pilot to adjust the symbolic airplane to match the horizon during pitch up or pitch down level flight.
 Both versions come in standard 3 inch and 2 inch sizes.
-Refer to table 1.1 below for leading particulars.
+Refer to table 1.1 below for a list of leading particulars.

-OPERATING VOLTAGE 9 to 32VDC
+OPERATING VOLTAGE

 STARTING CURRENT 9VDC: 0.18 to 0.22 AMPs MAX

 RUNNING CURRENT

 CIRCUIT BREAKER SIZE 2 AMP

 SETTLING ERROR 1o MAXIMUM IN ROLL AND PITCH

 OPERATING TEMPERATURE RANGE -20° TO +55° C

 MATING CONNECTOR MS3116E8-4S OR EQUIVALENT

-WEIGHT RCA2600-3
+WEIGHT RCA2600-3P

 DIMENSIONS/PANEL CUTOUT SEE FIGURES 1.1 and 1.2

 EYE VIEWING ANGLE ENVELOPE Horizontal Left and Right: 35° Left, 35° Right Vertical Up and Down: 35° Up, 35° Down Minimum distance from display surface: 6 inches Maximum distance from display surface: 48 inches

-SOFTWARE VERSION 2.0.2
+SOFTWARE VERSION 3.0.2

 FAA SPECIFICATION CONFORMANCE TSO-C4c, TSO-C113, DO-160F and DO-178B Level C

 EASA SPECIFICATION CONFORMANCE ETSO-C4c and ETSO-C113

 MEETS OR EXCEEDS AS8034A and AS396B